 Pheromones are fascinating molecules.
-Although we humans are not consciously aware of their presence, these chemical signals can influence behavior.
+Although humans are not consciously aware of their presence, these chemical signals can influence behaviour.

-More research needs to be done, but in this article I would like to share my latest findings about dog pheromones and their influence on dog behavior.
+More research needs to be done, but in this article I would like to share my latest findings about dog pheromones and their influence on dog behaviour.

-Dogs can gather information about their environment through their eyes (sight), nose (olfactory system), their mouth (taste buds) and through a specialized sensory organ in their muzzle (top jaw, above the soft palate in the mouth) called the vomeronasal organ (VNO).
+Dogs can gather information about their environment through their eyes (sight), nose (olfactory system), their mouth (taste buds), touch (tactile) and through a specialized sensory organ in their muzzle (top jaw, above the soft palate in the mouth) called the vomeronasal organ (VNO).
 The VNO can detect and respond to pheromones.

 Sometimes, if you look closely, you can see dogs using their VNO when they open and close their mouth slightly while sniffing the air.